CKmilan/splunk-homelab/README.md

 ---

-### 5. Next I created dashboards using the following commands:
+### 5. Creating dashboards using the following commands:

 `index=botsv3 | timechart count by status_code`

-- This search creates a time-based chart showing how values change over time
+- Creates a time-based chart showing how values change over time
 - Counts how many events occurred
 - Groups events by their status code